MissVeronica/Ultimate-Member-phone-metakey-formatting/README.md

 International prefixes and extensions are allowed: +1 (123) 456-7890 ext 9876

 HTTP "Tel:" links are created for click and call operation for mobiles

+3. Installation

+Add the php source code to your child-theme functions.php file

+or use the Code Snippet plugin https://wordpress.org/plugins/code-snippets/